-We have updated SEPA's Technical Flood Risk Guidance for Stakeholders to make reference to Version 2 of this guidance.
+SEPA's Technical Flood Risk Guidance for Stakeholders refers to this guidance.

 13. How does this guidance relate to the climate change allowance required in SEPA's Planning Guidance on Development Protected by Flood Protection Schemes?

 Our planning guidance sets out our position on development protected by flood protection schemes.
 For certain types of development, we require an allowance for climate change to be included in the standard of protection offered by a scheme.
 Prior to the publication of Version 1 of this guidance, our requirement was for a 20% allowance for climate change, based on DEFRA guidance as explained in Question 1.
 In the short to medium term, we consider it pragmatic to continue to require a 20% allowance as a minimum, with the allowances set out in this guidance that are greater than 20% being recommendations only.
 In the longer term, we will review how well the new allowances are being understood and utilised by stakeholders, and in consultation with key partners, consider revisiting our approach.
 This will be undertaken within the new policy context of NPF4.